rcghpge/advent-of-code/2015/README.md

 clang2 1
 ```

-- Run all solutions with both GCC and Clang:
+- Run all solutions with both compilers:

 ```bash
 main all
 ```

-### Example Programs
+### Examples in C

-Run example programs provided in the `examples/` directory:
+Run example in c provided in the `examples/` directory:

 ```bash
 example       # Run the libuv timer example